Archive for the tag 'backup'

 1) Don’t buy hosting account from a cheap re-seller

-2) Do take BACKUP of important stuff.
+2) Do take BACKUP of all important stuff.